reuttaldev/Machine-Learning/README.md

 `Test set accuracy: 90.48%`

 # K-Means

-In [kmeans.py](kmeans.py) I implement K-Means clustering with two initializations:
+In [kmeans.py](kmeans.py) I implement K-Means clustering with two initializations.
+It is train on a synthetic 2D dataset (generated via `sklearn.datasets.make_blobs`).

+## Implementation
 - **Random:** selects initial centers uniformly at random from the data.
 - **K-Means++:** selects centers to be far apart by sampling each new center with probability proportional to its squared distance from the nearest existing one.

-On a synthetic 2D dataset (generated via `sklearn.datasets.make_blobs`).
 The algorithm iterates between assigning points to the nearest center and updating centers to the mean of their assigned points.

 **Example usage:**
 `python kmeans.py --clusters=5 --examples=150 --iterations=3 --init=kmeans++ --plot`